noveogroup/android-logger/README.md

     }

- - You can use LoggerManager.LOG to get a root logger.

-You can use static import to make logging calls shorter:
+ - You can use LOG to make logging calls shorter.

+Any call like LOG.someMethod() is equal to LoggerManager.getLogger().someMethod().
+So, there will be some additional overhead to get a logger each time.

-    import static com.noveogroup.android.log.LoggerManager.LOG;
+    import static com.noveogroup.android.log.LOG;

     public class Bar {